-Berenice (Berry) Lewis grew up in Leicester where she studied piano and organ with Howard Gregory and sang with the Leicestershire Youth Choir.
-She came to York in 1989 to study Linguistics and German at York University.
+Berenice Lewis grew up in Leicester where she studied piano and organ with Howard Gregory and sang with the Leicestershire Youth Choir.
+She came to Yorkshire in 1989 to study at York University.

 During her student years Berry became involved in various groups as pianist, conductor and singer.
 As Musical Director of the University’s Gilbert & Sullivan Society, she directed large-scale productions of Princess Ida and Ruddigore, and performed in many other shows.
 Whilst working for her degree, Berry also made time to coach singers, teach the piano and act as regular répétiteur for the York Musical Theatre Company and York Opera.
 While still a student she was organist at St Deny’s Church, Walmgate, and later at York’s Central Methodist Church

 Berry began working with 'The Phil in 1998 and took up the post of Musical Director in 2000.
 She now lives in Beverley, East Yorkshire, where she is Director of Music at St. Mary's church and teaches singing and piano.

 Deputy Musical Director

 Richard Kay trained in Drama and Theatre Arts at the University of Birmingham whilst also studying ancillary music and singing with the Birmingham University Liturgical Choir.
 A member of 'The Phil' since 2002, Richard has been a regular soloist both for the choir and for other groups and events around York and beyond.
 He often incorporates singing and music into his work in theatre; he is Associate Director for Badapple Theatre Company, has worked as co-director, director and musical director, and leads their youth theatre classes.
 For more information visit www.richardkay.net